mayfield logo

 • By public transport you can take a train from London Victoria to Epsom and then catch a 166 bus from the clocktower in Epsom.
 Get off at the Driftbridge stop and we are 100m from the railway bridge.

 We are unable to permit coaches to enter our farm as there is no space to turn once inside.
-Coaches should quickly drop their passengers at the bus stop immediately outside our main entrance and the passengers should enter as pedestrians.
-Please be aware that coaches can block the road so consideration should be shown to local residents and coaches should not linger once their passengers have alighted.
+Coaches should drop their passengers at the bus stop immediately outside our main entrance and the passengers should enter as pedestrians.
 Please send us an email regarding coach visitors before turning up and we can try to advise on local alternative parking.
 Passengers can be collected from the bus stop when it is time to leave again.

-We have a lovely small shop selling all of our Lavender products and we have a very relaxed al-fresco café selling a delicious range of light lunches such as sandwiches, burgers and panini.
-(During the Covid 19 period we cannot serve hot cooked food and we operate a take away menu only).
-Limited socially distanced seating has been provided.
+We have a lovely small shop selling all of our Lavender products and we have a very relaxed al-fresco café selling a delicious range of light lunches.
 We also sell ice creams and our famous lavender cream tea.
 We are licensed to sell a range of alcoholic drinks.
 We provide wooden tables for you to relax and enjoy your food but we do not permit food from outside to be brought or consumed on our farm.
 It simply generates too much waste packaging that is left for us to clear or dispose of.

 Portaloos

-We are on the The Metropolitan Green Belt of London.
+We are on The Metropolitan Green Belt of London.
 This means that we are not permitted to build permanent buildings of any kind on our land.
 To overcome this we hire portable toilets as a convenience for our visitors.
-We are acutely aware that nobody like portaloos (including us).
-However in the absence of permanent facilities they are a practical solution.
+We are acutely aware that nobody likes portaloos (including us).
+However, in the absence of permanent facilities, they are a practical solution.
 We clean them several times per day and supply them with toilet paper.
 They are not ideal but they are the best option that is available due to the restrictions of the urban planning regulations.

 Due to the growing issue of discarded rubbish we no longer permit picnics on our farm.
-Food can be bought from our café but we ask that visitors do not bring food to the farm.
+Food can be bought from our café and consumed at the picnic tables provided at our café area but we ask that visitors do not bring food to the farm.
 We ask all visitors who have dined at our cafe to help us to recycle as much as possible.

 We are ideally situated for days out in the beautiful Surrey Downs.